GouthamCharan06/Fitness-Agent/README.md

 Hackathon Theme:
-Theme 3 (Advanced): Design How Agents Talk, Trust, and Team Up Built to demonstrate secure, scoped, multi-agent collaboration with Descope IAM
+Theme 3 (Advanced): Design How Agents Talk, Trust, and Team Up Built to demonstrate secure, scoped, multi-agent collaboration with Descope Inbound Apps

 What I Built:
 1. A Next.js frontend for user login, consent capture, and chat-based interaction.